isdicely/python-challenge/README.md

 #     The greatest decrease in losses (date and amount) over the entire period.
 # The code will print this analysis to the terminal as well as write the same information into a text file.

-# The second data set are
+# The second data set are votes cast for a local county election.
+The python code called main_py_poll.py runs through this data and calculates the following:

-In this challenge, you are tasked with helping a small, rural town modernize its vote counting process.

-You will be give a set of poll data called election_data.csv.
-The dataset is composed of three columns: Voter ID, County, and Candidate.
-Your task is to create a Python script that analyzes the votes and calculates each of the following:

-The total number of votes cast
+#     The total nunber of votes cast

-A complete list of candidates who received votes
+#     A complete list of candidates who received votes

-The percentage of votes each candidate won
+#     The percentage of votes each candidate won

-The total number of votes each candidate won
+#     The total number of votes each candidate won

-The winner of the election based on popular vote.
+#     The winner of the election based on popular vote.
+# The code will print this analysis to the terminal as well as write the same information into a text file.